darshanime/devkube/README.md

 ## Devkube

 Currently, a lot of Kubernetes bootstrappers are black boxes which don't provide a lot of flexibility on how the cluster is set up.
 Devkube changes that.
+Based off of Kelsey's [KTHW](https://github.com/kelseyhightower/kubernetes-the-hard-way/), it wires together a cluster with custom binaries, complete with Flannel and CoreDNS.

 ## Features

-- Use custom binaries for each component (`kube-scheduler`, `kube-api-server`, `kubelet` etc).
+- **Use custom binaries for each component (`kube-scheduler`, `kube-api-server`, `kubelet` etc).**
   - The `variables.yml` file has links for the components.
   - This is useful if you are developing a new Kubernetes feature and wish to test the change out on a real cluster
-- Change the flags on any component
+- **Change the flags on any component**
   - Update the config file for the component and run the relevant playbook to deploy the changes
-- Add new nodes
+- **Add new nodes**
   - Create the VM, run the relevant playbooks and the node should automatically join the cluster
-- Use cluster for testing manifests etc
+- **Use cluster for testing manifests etc**
   - Since the cluster can be created in a few minutes on bare VMs, devkube can be used to quickly get clusters up and down for testing purposes

 ## Getting started

 - Provision the VMs on your favorite cloud provider
-  - The VMs should be able to communicate with each other via private IPs (on all ports)
+  - The VMs should be running Ubuntu 18.04 and be able to communicate with each other via private IPs (on all ports)
   - The master node should have the `6443` port open for the `api-server`.

 - Download the required dependencies on your machine